Event Type: Two-phase, outcome-driven capacity-building series

 Purpose and Scope

-Phase 2 is a focused implementation sprint designed to support selected teams through a guided review to aid in the submission of real grant proposals.
+Phase 2 is a closed and focused implementation sprint designed to support selected teams through a guided review to aid in the submission of real grant proposals.
 This phase is outcome-driven, with submission as the core success metric.

 Scope includes: